Marco Bortolami: International career

 Bortolami was made captain of Italy's Under-21 side, before making his international debut at elite level against Namibia in June, 2001, when he was just 20.

 At the age of 22, Bortolami was made Italy's youngest ever captain by then coach John Kirwan.

 In his first-ever World Cup start, against Tonga, he suffered an injury and missed the decisive group-stage match against Wales, which saw the Azzurri eliminated from the competition.

 After impressing in the 2004 Six Nations Championship, he was once awarded the full captaincy for the 2005 Summer tour of Japan by coach Pierre Berbizier.
 After this tour he joined French club Narbonne.

 In the 2007 Six Nations Championship, Bortolami led Italy to their first away win in the competition against Scotland at Murrayfield, which was also the first time Italy have won more than one game in a single Six Nations Championship.
 At the 2007 Rugby World Cup, he led the Italian team to a decisive final group-stage match against Scotland, again missing access to the knock-out stage.

 With the 2008 Six Nations Championship, under new coach Nick Mallett, Bortolami was replaced as Italian skipper by Sergio Parisse.

 Bortolami suffered an injury against Australia in June 2012, but in May 2013 it was announced that he would be returning to the international stage.

 Coaching career

-Bortolami left Zebre at the end of the Celtic League 2015/16 season, and became Assistant Coach at Benetton Treviso starting with the 2016/17 season, before being appointed as head coach in 2021.
+Bortolami left Zebre at the end of the 2015–16 Pro12 season, and immediately became an assistant coach at Benetton Treviso under kiwi Kieran Crowley.

+After Crowely was appointed the national head coach of Italy in the summer of 2021, Bortolami was promoted to ahead of the inaugural United Rugby Championship season.

+In his first season in charge he led Benetton to thirteenth place in the URC, before raising the side up to eleventh in 2022/23.
+In that same season, he also guided the Italian side to historic results in Europe, taking the side to the 2022/23 EPCR Challenge Cup Semi-finals.

+During the 2023/24 United Rugby Championship season, he led the side to their first knock-out stage of the URC since 2019, and their second consecutive EPCR Challenge Cup Semi-final.

 In February 2025 it was announced he was to part ways with the club at the end of the 2024–25 season to become the Head Coach of Sale Sharks in the Gallagher Premiership starting in the 2025/26 season.
+However his period there ended early, with his departure being brought forward to December 2025.

+His tenure with the English based side later ended after just five months, leaving the club under mutual consent in December 2025.

+In January 2026, he was later announced as forwards coach for the Georgian national team, but will initially serve as caretaker head coach from January to June 2026 until newly appointed head coach Pierre-Henry Broncan becomes available.